Purdue University, Bachelor of Science in Atmospheric Sciences, minor in Communications

 Chelsea is from Indianapolis, Indiana.
 Although it may be the Hoosier state, she attended Purdue University and is a diehard Boilermaker fan.
-She has a BS in atmospheric science and is currently pursuing her MS in environmental policy and management with a concentration in energy and sustainability from the University of Denver.
+She has a BS in atmospheric science and a MS in environmental policy and management with a concentration in energy and sustainability from the University of Denver.
 Chelsea loves the ever-changing patterns of the atmosphere which led her to participate in extensive severe weather research for the Red Cross during her undergrad years.
-She is currently a Community Volunteer Leader for the Red Cross and enjoys giving back to the community she lives.
-Before coming to WeatherNation, Chelsea worked in West Virginia at WSAZ and in west Tennessee at WBBJ where she did it all from reporting to sports but her passion is weather.
+Before coming to WeatherNation, Chelsea worked in West Virginia at WSAZ and in West Tennessee at WBBJ where she did it all from reporting to sports but her passion is weather.

 Q&A with Chelsea Ambriz